axehole42/data_science_project/README.md

 # AI in Finance: Net Income Prediction Project

 This repo is for the preparation, training, testing, and validation of models for the Introduction to AI in Finance project.
-The goal is to predict whether a firm will report positive or negative Net Income in the next fiscal year ($t+1$) using financial ratios and features from the current year ($t$).
+The goal is to predict whether a firm will report positive or negative Net Income in the next fiscal year ($t+1$) using **Annual** financial ratios and features from the current year ($t$).

 ## Git Workflow Guide